xtremestuff/protune-transforms/README.md

 The following are a series of GoPro Protune Input Transforms (IDT) for DaVinci Resolve.

-Depending on the chosen Color Science, they can be used either in ACES or in DaVinci YRGB for Rec.709 output
+Depending on the chosen Color Science, they can be used either in ACES or in DaVinci YRGB.

+The Protune gamma curve is based off the Technicolor CineStyle gamma.

+## Naming Convetion

+All files with the exception of the ACES IDTs use the following naming convention:

+GoPro_Protune_<CAMERA-COLOR-SPACE>_<DESTINATION-COLOR-SPACE>_<DESTINATION-GAMMA>.dctl

 ## Installation